 Welshman Jamie Donaldson claimed the 2013 title by one shot from Justin Rose and Rory McIlroy received a two-shot penalty in the third round of the 2014 event, allowing Spain’s Pablo Larrazabal to finish one shot ahead of the Northern Irishman and Phil Mickelson.
 Martin Kaymer threw away a six-shot final round lead in the 2015 event, finishing third behind runner-up Rory McIlroy.
 The winner, Frenchman Gary Stal, claimed his maiden European Tour title and also a European Tour exemption until the end of 2017.

 Rickie Fowler lifted the title in 2016, winning by one shot from Thomas Pieters and the following year Tommy Fleetwood won by the same margin from Dustin Johnson.
-Englishman Fleetwood successfully defended his Abu Dhabi title in 2018 after producing a remarkable 30 stroke back nine in windy conditions in the final round.
+Englishman Fleetwood successfully defended his Abu Dhabi title in 2018 after carding just 30 strokes on the back nine of the final round in windy conditions.

 The National course is generally regarded by the pros as a tough but fair challenge, but for the average golfer the 7,600-yard tips will no doubt prove too great a challenge.
 Saltwater lakes, ornamental trees and palms make the setting oasis-like with lush playing surfaces, bold, strategic bunkering coupled with large greens paint the Abu Dhabi picture.
 Nine holes feature water hazards, so take ample golf balls!